-In scenario two that we can deploy light-router on the same host of the client application and it is owned by the client team.
+In scenario two, we can deploy light-router on the same host of the client application and it is owned by the client team.
 In this case, an extra network hop is saved and performance won’t be suffered from too much network latency.
 Another benefit to using this approach is that you can config light-router to enable JWT token renewal and management so that your client code will be transparent

 to OAuth 2.0 provider.

 When using light-router as BFF (backend for frontend) to serve Single Page App or Native Mobile App, it is deployed inside the DMZ and load balanced by F5.
-It is acting as an embedded API gateway for the client application that connects to it.
+It acts as an embedded API gateway for the client application that connects to it.
 It adds a layer of security protection, service discovery, client authentication/authorization, and other cross-cutting concerns.